-- 4.11 This type of policy in which energy emissions are offset by the incorporation of renewable energy is often called a 'Merton rule' policy named after the council that first implemented the policy. - 4.12 This policy has been in place in Tunbridge Wells borough since 2007.
-Since this time, the costs of renewable energy installations have declined considerably and many local authorities have been successfully implementing more ambitious policies.
-For these reasons, it is proposed that Tunbridge Wells now implements a higher target of 15%. - 4.13 There is currently no policy in place that is designed to reduce the emissions that are associated with the fabric of the building, often known as a 'fabric first' policy.
-For example, the emissions associated with heating the building can be reduced by designing a better insulated building.

-4.14 When implementing the energy hierarchy (see Figure 26Error!
-Reference s ource not found.), fabric first policies must be implemented prior to Merton rule policies.
+- 4.10 This type of policy in which energy emissions are offset by the incorporation of renewable energy is often called a 'Merton rule' policy named after the council that first implemented the policy. - 4.11 This policy has been in place in Tunbridge Wells borough since 2007.
+Since this time, the costs of renewable energy installations have declined considerably, and many local authorities have been successfully implementing more ambitious policies.
+For these reasons, it is proposed that Tunbridge Wells now implements a higher target of 15%. - 4.12 There is currently no policy in place that is designed to reduce the emissions that are associated with the fabric of the building, often known as a 'fabric first' policy; for example, the emissions associated with heating the building can be reduced by designing a better insulated building. - 4.13 When implementing the energy hierarchy (see Figure 26), fabric first policies must be implemented prior to Merton rule policies.